ElofssonLab/BindingSite_docking/README.md

 Steps to reproduce data:
 1 - Clone this directory

-2 - Enter the folder and unpack the data directory
+2 - Enter the data folder and unpack all zipped files:

 3 - Download Benchmark4 dataset (set4) in the data directory
     from this URL: http://dockground.bioinformatics.ku.edu/unbound/request.php